 Determining Negligence in Michigan

-Liability in electric scooter accidents are usually based on negligence.
+Liability in electric scooter accidents is usually based on negligence.
 Negligence is a lack of reasonable care for the safety of others.
 Drivers owe a duty of care to the drivers, pedestrians, and E-scooter riders around them.
 When they fail to live up to this standard of care, they can be held liable for any injuries that result.

 For instance, if a driver of a truck fails to obey a stop sign and hits a scooter, the driver likely is negligent in causing the accident.
 As a result, they can be pursued for a claim.
 However, if a scooter is faulty, things can become complicated.
 Any user agreement signed by a rider might leave them unable to pursue a manufacturer for a defect that caused their injuries.